icdfa/soc-training-program/Module-1/Labs/Week-3-Lab-Log-Analysis-with-CLI-Tools.md

 # Week 3 Lab: Log Analysis with CLI Tools

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Use `grep` to search for specific patterns in log files.
+- Utilize `awk` to extract and manipulate specific fields from log data.
+- Employ `sed` to perform basic text transformations on log entries.
+- Chain command-line tools together to perform complex log analysis tasks.

 ## Objective

 To practice using essential Linux command-line tools (`grep`, `awk`, `sed`) to parse and analyze log files.